runrig-coop/hedgerows/index.md

 Linebaugh recited it once again in an interview with David Bollier, a fact I would soon come to realize was no coincidence.

-Genna's comments fused together the final conceptual links between enclosure — as a plain matter of historical record — and the more erudite legal and socioeconomic theories I'd been reading about but struggling to grasp.
+Genna's comments fused together the final conceptual links between enclosure, which though obscure is at least a fairly plain matter of historical record, and the more erudite legal and socioeconomic theories I'd been reading about but struggling to grasp.
 I couldn't really get my head around the principle of "usufruct" and its distinction from real property rights (_jus in re propria_).
-Usufruct grants the rightsholder both the free use and benefits or gains of an asset.
-These are termed _usus_ and _fructus_ respectively in civil law; hence, _usufruct_.
+Usufruct grants the rightsholder both the free use of an asset as well as the profits or other material gains that arise from it.
+These are termed _usus_ and _fructus_ in civil law, respectively, and hence _usufruct_.
 Real property ownership grants all of that plus the right to dispose of the asset (_abusus_) however one sees fit.
 That can include consuming, selling, irrevocably modifying or destroying it.[^jus] What I struggled with most was how the entitlement to use an asset and its products differed substantially from the right to sell or consume it.
 Weren't those just other ways to use it?
 It seemed redundant.

 [^jus]: In civil or Roman law, the Latin terms would translate:
     [_jus in re propria_](https://www.lsd.law/define/jus-in-re-propria),